OROFACIAL MYOFUNCTIONAL THERAPY

 Presence of oral habits (such as thumb sucking, nail biting, etc)

-OUR GOALS AS YOUR THERAPIST:
+MY GOALS AS YOUR THERAPIST:

 Teach the importance of nasal breathing all day and all night, proper lip seal and tongue posture, and how to accomplish these goals through daily exercises for the face and mouth